Need for Blood Transfusion?

-Due to decreased dietary intake of iron, many cases of anemia have been reported and the number is increasing day by day.
-Not only this, reckless driving has led to many road traffic accidents resulting in blood loss.
-Many chronic illnesses lead to the deficiency of iron in the body.
+Due to decreased dietary iron intake, many cases of anemia have been reported, and the number is increasing daily.
+Not only this, but reckless driving has led to many road traffic accidents resulting in blood loss.
+Many chronic illnesses lead to a deficiency of iron in the body.
 All these patients require a blood transfusion.
-Few patients need transfusion on a daily basis.
+Few patients need transfusions daily.

 There are many indications of blood transfusion, but these are some common ones: